 LMS WITH BLENDED LEARNING FEATURES

-One cannot ignore the importance of mixing classroom training (ILT) and virtual classroom training (VILT) alongside eLearning courses on a learning management system.
+One cannot undermine the importance of mixing classroom training (ILT) and virtual classroom training (VILT) alongside eLearning courses on a learning management system.

-Blended learning is the combination of learning methods where learners are free to learn on their own pace by themselves and also learn a part of the subject/topic with an instructor.
+Blended learning is a combination of learning methods where learners are independently learning at their own pace while also learning under an instructor.

 Abara LMS supports three training methods: